“It is impossible for a man to learn what he thinks he already knows.”

 Honestly, I don’t know who this book is for, but judging by the number of stellar reviews it has, it doesn’t really matter what I think.

-My second star is given purely because of the blow job scene with the hot peppers because that was fucking hilarious.
+My second star is given purely for the blow job scene with the hot peppers because that was fucking hilarious.

 Otherwise, this is a pointless book for me.
 It didn’t make any points that would add to the feminist conversation in a meaningful way.
 The plot was full of logic holes to such a degree that I was developing a twitch in my left eye and it’s not the mystery/thriller it was marketed as.